TAMS-Group/bio_ik/README.md

 resulting in good search-space exploration.

 See [3] and [4] for more details.
-See [5] and [6] for an in-depth explanation of an earlier and simpler implementation of an evolutionary approach to animating video game characters.
+See [5] and [6] for an in-depth explanation of an earlier evolutionary algorithm for animating video game characters.

 ## Running the Self-Tests